 Various psychometric tests give a good indication of future performance and help to evaluate whether the candidate has desired skills.

 b.
 Role play interview:

-In role-play interview, actual work situation is presented to the candidate and thus the on-work attitude, skills, communication, problem-solving and pressure handling can be evaluated, and it gives a better judgment than the traditional interview procedure.
+In role-play interview, the actual work situation is presented to the candidate and thus the on-work attitude, skills, communication, problem-solving and pressure handling can be evaluated, and it gives a better judgment than the traditional interview procedure.

 c.
-Assessment centers:
+Assessment centres:

-An assessment center is a process where people can take different tests including interviews, group exercises, psychometric tests, examinations that help them assess themselves better.
+An assessment centre is a process where people can take different tests including interviews, group exercises, psychometric tests, examinations that help them assess themselves better.
 It is available in large organizations and it is an expensive procedure.

 There is no full proof method to evaluate the interviewed candidates, every individual is different and different methods will work for all.

 However, organizations can choose only one methodology and fixed structure to evaluate.
 With trials and errors, organizations must find the best fit and should evaluate the candidates in that manner.